JKL404/Back-and-Lay-Betting-Algorithm/README.md

 ## Features

-- Realtime Game Odds fetching using api
+- Fetching Realtime Game Odds using api (only Football)
 - Betting with one user to another
 - Bet's Liability and Profit Calculator